2t0m/home-assistant.github.io/source/_components/device_tracker.freebox.markdown

 For now, the Freebox must be on the same local network as the Home Assistant installation.

-To get the username (aka app_id) and password (aka app_token), you need to Request authorization and Track authorization progress following this guide : https://dev.freebox.fr/sdk/os/login/.
+To get the username (aka app_id) and password (aka app_token), you need to [Request authorization](https://dev.freebox.fr/sdk/os/login/#request-authorization) and [Track authorization progress](https://dev.freebox.fr/sdk/os/login/#track-authorization-progress) following this [guide](https://dev.freebox.fr/sdk/os/login/).
 You can use [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) to easily make GET and POST requests.

 <p class='note'>
 Free is a generic name for different hardware routers.
 The platform has only been tested on a Freebox mini because it's the only model the developer owns.